spike-js/spike/README.md

 # Spike

-A simple SSG, that doesn't scale, for the small projects that need a tool that just works, and works forever.
+A simple SSG, that doesn't scale for to enterprise, for the small projects that need a tool that just works, and works forever.

 ## Why?